crazy-max/firefox-history-merger/README.md

 ## Requirements

-The schema used by firefox-history-merger is based on **Firefox 57** (places v39).
-If you use an older schema, the database schema will be merged to this version.
-So be careful with the working `places.sqlite` you want to merge.<br />
+Schema used by firefox-history-merger is based on **Firefox 57** (places v39).
+If you use an older schema, database schema will be merged to this version.
+So be careful with your working `places.sqlite` you want to merge.<br />
-You can check the compatibility of your working `places.sqlite` with the `info` command.
+You can check current version of your working `places.sqlite` with `info` command.

 ## Usage